x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/signatures.md

 - Display server-side email signatures in users' Sent Items folders.

-- Skip lines which contain variables that couldn't be updated (e.g. because the value wasn't provided for a user)
+- Skip lines which contain variables that couldn't be updated (for example if the value wasn't provided for a user).

 To gain these and other capabilities, use a third-party tool.
 Please do an internet search for **email signature software**.
 A number of these providers are Microsoft Gold Partners and their software provides these capabilities.